 It is essential that study leave applications are submitted for approval BEFORE the date of the commencement of the course.
 Any course approval sought less than 6 weeks before the commencement of the course needs a comment on Accent to justify.
-Retrospective approval for courses will be declined unless there is significant mitigation.
+Retrospective approval for courses may be declined.
+Accent platform must be used for all claims for study leave time and money.